2022 Stanley Cup playoffs: (M1) Carolina Hurricanes vs. (WC1) Boston Bruins

 The Carolina Hurricanes finished first in the Metropolitan Division earning 116 points.
 Boston finished as the Eastern Conference's first wild card earning 107 points.
 This was the seventh playoff meeting between these two teams, with Boston winning five of the six previous series.
-They last met in the 2020 Eastern Conference First Round, which Boston won in five games.
+They last met in the 2020 Eastern Conference first round, which Boston won in five games.
 Carolina won all three games in this year's regular season series.

 The Hurricanes defeated the Bruins in seven games, with the home team victorious in every game.
-Antti Raanta made 35 saves in Game 1, backstopping the Hurricanes in a 5–1 victory.
-Upon Hurricanes forward Nino Niederreiter's two goals and Pyotr Kochetkov's 30 saves in relief of Raanta, Carolina gained 2–0 series lead by defeating Boston 5–2.
-In Game 3, Brad Marchand scored a goal and provided two assists in the Bruins' 4–2 victory.
-In Game 4, Marchand scored or provided an assist on every Bruins goal in Boston's 5–2 victory, tying the series 2–2.
-In Game 5, Seth Jarvis scored twice and Teuvo Teravainen assisted thrice in the Hurricanes 5–1 victory, taking a 3–2 series lead in the process.
-In Game 6, Charlie Coyle and Marchand each scored a goal and provided an assist in the Bruins' 5–2 victory tying the series 3–3.
-Max Domi scored twice and added an assist in Game 7, granting Carolina a 3–2 victory and an advancement to the Second Round.
+Antti Raanta made 35 saves in game one, backstopping the Hurricanes in a 5–1 victory.
+Upon Hurricanes forward Nino Niederreiter's two goals and Pyotr Kochetkov's 30 saves in relief of Raanta in game two, Carolina gained 2–0 series lead by defeating Boston 5–2.
+In game three, Brad Marchand scored a goal and provided two assists in the Bruins' 4–2 victory.
+In game four, Marchand scored or provided an assist on every Bruins goal in Boston's 5–2 victory, tying the series 2–2.
+In game five, Seth Jarvis scored twice and Teuvo Teravainen assisted thrice in the Hurricanes 5–1 victory, taking a 3–2 series lead in the process.
+In game six, Charlie Coyle and Marchand each scored a goal and provided an assist in the Bruins' 5–2 victory tying the series 3–3.
+Max Domi scored twice and added an assist in game seven, granting Carolina a 3–2 victory and an advancement to the second round.